Gun storage requirement heads for vote in Oregon House

 The committee vote was 6-4.
 All Democrats voted for it, and all Republicans against it.

-On March 25, the Oregon Senate voted 16-7 to approve a bill making state buildings — including the Capitol — off-limits to firearms carried by concealed-handgun licensees.
+On March 25, the Oregon Senate voted 16-7 to approve a bill making state buildings — including the Oregon Capitol — off-limits to firearms carried by concealed handgun licensees.
 Senate Bill 554, which went to the House, leaves it up to local governments to decide that question for their own buildings.

 Oregon is among the states with no laws regulating gun storage, according to the pro-regulation Giffords Law Center.
 Laws in California and Washington apply to some aspects of storage.

-When the House Health Care Committee heard the gun storage bill March 11, almost 400 pieces of testimony were submitted for and against House Bill 2510.
+When the House Health Care Committee heard the gun storage bill March 11, nearly 400 pieces of testimony were submitted for and against House Bill 2510.
 Some people submitted more than one.

 “We cannot gun-proof children,” Dr. Benjamin Hoffman, pediatrician at Doernbecher Children’s Hospital at Oregon Health & Science University, testified.
 “We must child-proof guns.”